gravetii/diztl/README.md

 ## Built With
 - gRPC: The project uses gRPC as its communication protocol along with protocol-buffers as the data-interchange format.

-- fsnotify: The project makes use of [fsnotify](https://github.com/fsnotify/fsnotify) to detect file-system changes and indexe them dynamically, thus making them avaiable for search across the entire network in real-time.
+- fsnotify: The project makes use of [fsnotify](https://github.com/fsnotify/fsnotify) to detect file-system changes and indexes them dynamically, thus making them avaiable for search across the entire network in real-time.

 ## Authors
 - Sandeep Dasika